radical-cybertools/radical.pilot/docs/source/examples/remote_hpc_pilots.rst

 Launching Remote / HPC ComputePilots
 ************************************

-**This chapter describes how to use SAGA-Pilot to execute ComputeUnits on ComputePilots running on one or more distributed HPC clusters.**
+**This chapter describes how to use RADICAL-Pilot to execute ComputeUnits on ComputePilots running on one or more distributed HPC clusters.**

-As a pilot-job system, SAGA-Pilot aims to provide a programmable resource overlay that allows a user to efficiently execute their workloads (tasks) transparently across one or more distributed resources.
+As a pilot-job system, RADICAL-Pilot aims to provide a programmable resource overlay that allows a user to efficiently execute their workloads (tasks) transparently across one or more distributed resources.

-SAGA-Pilot has been developed with HPC (High-Performance Computing) clusters as the primary type of  distributed resources in mind.
-Currently SAGA-Pilot supports HPC clusters running the following queuing systems:
+RADICAL-Pilot has been developed with HPC (High-Performance Computing) clusters as the primary type of  distributed resources in mind.
+Currently RADICAL-Pilot supports HPC clusters running the following queuing systems:

 * PBS / PBS Pro